 Although you could spend longer in Córdoba, one day is enough to see the main sights and get a feel for the city.

-Due to Córdoba’s tricky opening times, you need to go to the Mezquita-Catedral this afternoon.
-This way, you will have time to see the Alcázar tomorrow, as it is only open in the morning for part of the year.
+Due to Córdoba’s tricky opening times, you need to go to the Mezquita-Catedral the afternoon of the day you arrive.
+This way, you will have time to see the Alcázar the following day, as it is only open in the morning for part of the year.

-1. Jewish Quarter – Start by strolling around the well-preserved Jewish Quarter, popping into the Jewish Synagogue and the Chapel of San Bartolomé.
+• Jewish Quarter – The well-preserved Jewish Quarter is a great introduction to Córdoba.
+We popped into the Jewish Synagogue and the Chapel of San Bartolomé.

-2. Mezquita-Catedral – This is a fascinating building and the main reason to visit Córdoba.
+• Mezquita-Catedral – This is a fascinating building and the main reason to visit Córdoba.
 The original mosque was turned into a Christian Cathedral after the conquest in 1236, and the building is astounding.
+Tickets must be booked in advance.

-3. Bell Tower – Climb to the top of the Cathedral Belltower for late afternoon views of Córdoba.
+• Bell Tower – We climbed to the top of the Cathedral Bell Tower for late afternoon views of Córdoba.
+A separate ticket is required, which you can buy on the day.

 WHERE TO STAY?